open-sauced/open-sauced/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve Open Sauced 🍕
+title: "Bug: "
-labels: needs-response
+labels: needs-response, bug
 ---

 <!-- Before creating a bug report, try disabling browser extensions to see if the bug is still present. -->